 Can NetSuite Replace Salesforce?

 Yes, NetSuite can replace Salesforce.
-NetSuite’s CRM software is only a portion of its entire functionality, meaning it is an effective CRM while also acting as a main data hub for all company data.
+NetSuite’s CRM is only a portion of its entire functionality, meaning it’s an effective CRM while still acting as the main hub for all company data.

-If you’re only looking to use a CRM without additional software such as an ERP, financial management, or PSA, NetSuite's capabilities might exceed your business needs.
-That said, NetSuite is an incredibly powerful tool that streamlines business processes and you might be surprised at what it's capable of.
+If you’re only looking to use a CRM without additional software such as an ERP, financial management, or PSA, NetSuite might exceed your business needs.
+In that instance, Salesforce could be the perfect solution.

-If you aren't sure which software is best for you and your business, SCS Cloud is here to help.
+SCS Cloud is here to help!
 Schedule a free consultation with our cloud software specialists so we can determine which software is best for your business needs.